PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 It turns out that although Turing's work offers a compelling argument for how zebras might have gotten their stripes, the exact mechanism by which these stripes form is still an unresolved question.
 However, the pigmentation of *zebrafish* does follow a Turing pattern because two types of pigment cells follow a reaction-diffusion model much like the one we presented above.[^zebrafish]

 Furthermore, note the following two photos of giant pufferfish.
 These fish are genetically very similar, but their skin patterns are very different.
 What may seem like a drastic change in the appearance of the fish from spots to stripes is likely attributable to a small change of parameters in a fine-tuned biological system that, like all of life, is powered by randomness.

+## A final note

+Thank you for making it this far!
+We hope that you are enjoying the course.
+You can join the next module of the course by clicking on the "next module" button below.
+In the meantime, we ask that you complete the <a href="https://forms.gle/egmmBxGtBciDPYNS8" target="_blank">course survey</a> if you have not done so already.

 ![image-center](../assets/images/Juvenile_Mbu_pufferfish.jpg){: .align-center}
 A juvenile Mbu Pufferfish with a very familiar pattern![^youngfish]